 another piece of Oulfa’s puzzle,

-and I’m the only one the least bit phased
+only one the least bit phased

 by her accusing stares.